 The interest you earn from a CD will vary depending on the bank and the amount of money you deposit.
 The longer the bank holds the money, the higher interest rate you will get, but there are terms ranging in length from 6 months to several years.

 Typically, CDs give you a higher interest rate on your deposit than even high-interest savings accounts, so if you have some money set aside that you won’t need to touch for a while, this could be a good way to grow it with very little effort.
-To find the highest CD interest rates for your preferred term length, check out these offers from our partners.

 7. FICO score